nfeege/eic-tau-classification/README.md

 ### Conclusion
 Using the AdaBoost decision tree classifier in scikit-learn improvoes the true positive rate of selecting tau-jets by 80% compared to an event selection based on manually chosen cuts.
 The false positive rate is below 1% for both methods.

+Neither of these methods could reliably identify a single tau jet in a background of over 100 million hadron jets.
+However, in an analysis of EIC data, the tau identification is only one step of the overall event classification.
+In addition to finding a tau candidate, analyzing event topologies (like the angle between multiple jets found in a single electron-proton collision) will help to reduce the false positive rate, i.e. the misidentification of 'Standard Model' background events as 'Beyond the Standard Model' electron-to-tau conversion events.

+Moreover, the design of the experiment and development of reconstruction algorithms are still evolving.
+By the time the EIC actually starts operating, the capabilities of the experiment itself to measure energies, charged tracks, and jets may have improved.
+This would lead to a better quality of input data for tau identification.
+For example, a more precise jet energy measurement by the experiment could reduce the widths of the signal and background distributions shown in the section on cut-based selection of this study.
+The reduced widths would improve the separation of signal and background.